iSOLveIT/cyber_triage/docs/chapters/chapter_2/index.rst

 *  File and network sharing enabled
 *  Domain account with administrator privileges

-   + If you have a local administrator account on the remote system, see the instructions in `Section 6.1 </chapters/chapter_6#allow-remote-connections-with-local-accounts>`_ for configuring it.
+   + If you have a local administrator account on the remote system, see the instructions in :ref:`Section 6.1 <CRSC>` for configuring it.

 To perform the collection, select the **Live Automatic** icon.
 You will be presented with a panel to enter: